Captain Thomas Brown was born in Toronto c. 1850, son of Thomas M. Brown and Ann Parry.

 Service Record:

-• 1885 – Northwest Rebellion – Commanded QOR detachment at action of Cut-Knife Creek
+- 1885 – Northwest Resistance – Commanded QOR detachment at the action of Cut-Knife Creek